 2. Suppliers Stuck with Inventory

 Retailers are trying to protect their profit margins by passing that price reduction onto wholesalers and diamantaires, who are under pressure to generate cash flow.
 Golan added that average wholesale prices dropped 2% last year.

 3. Change Is the Only Constant

-Change is being driven by evolving consumer-buying habits – affecting how, what, why and where people buy – and the fact that millennials are relating to diamonds differently than previous generations.
-This is forcing retailers to rethink the way they interact with their customers and causing marketers to reinvent the way they tell the diamond story.
+Consumer-buying habits evolve and millennials relate to diamonds differently than previous generations, forcing retailers to rethink the way they interact with their customers and causing marketers to reinvent the way they tell the diamond story.

 4. Adding Value Through Customization

 Jewelers need to differentiate themselves, as millennials want their jewelry to reflect their individuality.
-This is forcing retailers to provide more options for their customers, particularly as they offer bespoke jewelry-building tools on their websites.
+This makes retailers provide more options for their customers, particularly as they offer bespoke jewelry-building tools on their websites.

 Trade show organizers also need to demonstrate their added value, and many diamantaires questioned the benefit of participating in “an expensive show” when visitor traffic was noticeably down.

-For a successful show, suppliers needed to prepare with pre-set appointments and find a way to differentiate their display, and – not to belabor the point – demonstrate the added-value service they can provide their clients.
+For a successful show, suppliers needed demonstrate the added-value service they can provide their clients.